ah-ansari/OCT/README.md

 python src/script_clf_dk.py --dataset <dataset_name> -setting all_in_dist --save
 ```

-Then, run the counterfactual method experiment file:
+Then, run the specific counterfactual method script:
 ```
 python src/script_cf_xxx.py --dataset <dataset_name>
 ```
-`xxx` denote the name of the counterfactual algorithm: gd, gs, cchvae, revise (e.g., `script_cf_gd.py` is the file to run the experiment for gd counterfactual algorithm).
+`xxx` denote the name of the counterfactual algorithm: gd, gs, cchvae, revise.
+For example, to run the experiment with the gd counterfactual algorithm, use `script_cf_gd.py`.